sadegh-rizi/OT-detection/README.md

-# Off target detection methods
+# Off-target detection methods
 Data for off-target detection originates from different methods.
 These methods can be classified into two main categories: Experimental and computational.
-Experimental method subdivide into in vitro, cell-based or in vivo approaches.
-Computational methods consist of alignment based and scoring based approaches.
+Experimental method subdivide into in vitro, cell-based, or in vivo approaches.
+Computational methods consist of alignment-based and scoring-based approaches.
-In this project two cell-based methods(GUIDEseq and BLISS), one in vitro method(CHANGEseq) and one computational model(Cass-OFFinder) were employed.
+In this project, two cell-based methods(GUIDEseq and BLISS), one in vitro method(CHANGEseq), and one computational model(Cass-OFFinder) were employed.
 For each individual method, off-target distribution is illustrated as an ideogram or scatterplot.
 ## Measures for frequency of off-target events:
-In **GUIDEseq** and **CHANGEseq**, the number of reads were used as a proxy of frequency.
+In **GUIDEseq** and **CHANGEseq**, the number of reads was used as a proxy of frequency.
 The correlation between number of reads and frequency of cleavage is outlined below.

 ### GUIDEseq reads against indel frequency (Using the number of guide seq reads as a proxy for off-target frequency )